 The committee has a dual function with oversight of and responsibility for both the internal EDI practice of Advance HE and the integration of EDI within Advance HE’s products and services.
 This includes the effective operation and strategic development of both Athena Swan and the Race Equality Charter.

-Professor Geoff Layer (Chair of Committee and Board member)
+Professor David Richardson (Chair of Committee and Board member)

 Kevin is an equalities practitioner within higher education, currently working at University College London as its Athena SWAN Manager.
 He is also the Co-Chair of the Higher Education Race Action Group (HERAG), a sector wide body that promotes race equality, an Athena SWAN and Race Equality Charter chair/panellist for Advance HE and a member of the Advance HE EDI Committee.

 He previously was the Head of Equality and Diversity at the University of Oxford, an Equality and Diversity Consultant at the University of Cambridge and EDI lead at Birkbeck College.

 Kevin is the Chair of the Board of Trustees for Windsor Fellowship, a race equality and diversity charity that promotes education, citizenship and employability, is a member of Linnean Society Council and a member of the Diversity and Inclusion Committee of the Royal Society of Chemistry.
 He is also an adviser to the Faraday Institution, an organisation promoting battery technology in the UK.
 He was awarded The Guardian Public Service Leadership Excellence Award in 2019.

 He is a keen proponent of intersectional and the inclusion of professional services perspectives in the sector, especially in Athena SWAN and Race Equality Charter work.

 Sarah Guerra (She/her) is the Director Equality, Diversity and Inclusion at King's College London.
 Sarah spearheads the College’s strategic vision for equality, diversity, and inclusion for the whole campus community.